fscm/discogs2music/README.md

 #### Discogs

-A discogs user account is required (to obtain the ratings from).
+A Discogs user account is required (to obtain the ratings from).
 You can create an account at [https://www.discogs.com/users/create](https://www.discogs.com/users/create) if you do not have one already.

-A discogs personal token is also required.
+A Discogs personal token is also required.
 You can obtain one at [https://www.discogs.com/settings/developers](https://www.discogs.com/settings/developers)